chaudharirohit2810/Tree_Command/README.md

 ### Tree command implementation using c :

---tree is a recursive directory listing program that produces a depth-indented listing of files.
+-->tree is a recursive directory listing program that produces a depth-indented listing of files.

---With no arguments, tree lists the files in the current directory.
+-->With no arguments, tree lists the files in the current directory.

---When directory arguments are given, tree lists all the files or directories found in the given directories each in turn.
+-->When directory arguments are given, tree lists all the files or directories found in the given directories each in turn.

---Upon completion of listing all files and directories found, tree returns the total number of files and directories listed.
+-->Upon completion of listing all files and directories found, tree returns the total number of files and directories listed.

---There are options to change the characters used in the output, and to use color output.
+-->There are options to change the characters used in the output, and to use color output.

 ### Options that are implemented :